Prospective MS.Ed. in Counseling Student Frequently Asked Questions

 About Applying to the Master's Counseling Program

-Apply through the NIU Graduate School to apply to the M.S.Ed. in Counseling program.
+Apply through the NIU Graduate School CollegeNet application system to apply to the M.S.Ed. in Counseling program.
 Make sure to review the application requirements from the program website.

 No. The Counseling Faculty removed the GRE requirement for the M.S.
 Ed. in Counseling program admissions requirements.
 The web page on how to apply to the M.S.Ed Counseling program lists the current application requirements.